-▲ Equity Compensation Plan Information
+Equity Compensation Plan Information

-The following table gives information about shares of our common stock that may be issued under the Equity Incentive Plan as of December 31, 2022.
+The following table gives information about shares of our common stock that may be issued under the Equity Incentive Plan as of December 31, 2023.

-Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Weighted Average Exercise Price of Outstanding Options, Warrants and Rights (\$) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in First Column) Equity compensation plans approved by stockholders (1) 219,306 (2) (3) 398,110 Equity compensation plans not approved by stockholders Total 219,306 398,110
+Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants, and Rights Weighted Average Exercise Price of Outstanding Options, Warrants, and Rights (\$) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in First Column) Equity compensation plans approved by stockholders (1) 271,540 (2) (3) 1,566,590 Equity compensation plans not approved by stockholders - Total 271,540 1,566,590

 (1) The initial Equity Incentive Plan was approved by our stockholders prior to the completion of our initial public offering.
 On June 14, 2017, the Company's stockholders approved an amendment to the Equity Incentive Plan to, among other things, increase the numbers of shares of our common stock reserved for issuance by 1,000,000 shares.
+On June 14, 2023, the Company's stockholders approved an amendment to the Equity Incentive Plan, which increased the number of shares of the Company's common stock reserved for issuance by 1,700,000 shares.

-(2) Represents up to 219,306 shares of common stock that may be issued upon vesting of outstanding RSUs, assuming maximum vesting is achieved.
+(2) Represents 271,540 shares of common stock that may be issued upon vesting of outstanding RSUs, assuming maximum vesting is achieved.